Gavin's Site

 Launch arguments (comes after %command%):

 I found using ntsync to be absolutely essential for performance.
 I have not specifically tested the other synchronization methods, so I don't know which one is the default on my system.
-I initially noticed high CPU usage from wineserver, and when I enabled WINEDEBUG I got gigabytes per second of log output that appeared to be ipc.
+I initially noticed high CPU usage from wineserver, and when I enabled WINEDEBUG I got gigabytes per second of log output that appeared to be IPC.
 The specific symptoms were strong indicators of synchronization slowness that are too detailed to write here.
 Adding the ntsync kernel module fixed that (and as a bonus fixed the audio issues that were present as well).

 Hot Dogs, Horseshoes & Hand Grenades